-I’ve been lucky to see Tahiti in a different way than most people; not as a typical tourist, but as a member of a Polynesian dance company.
+I’ve been lucky to see Tahiti in a different way than most people.
+Not as a typical tourist, but as a member of a Polynesian dance company.
 My halau, or dance school, practiced both Hawaiian hula and Ori Tahiti, the dance form of Tahiti.
-My kumu, Mahea Uchiyama, placed particular emphasis on cultural sensitivity, respectful representation, and holistic dance study—in other words, it wasn’t enough just to know the movements that accompanied a song, we knew the words themselves and the meaning behind them.
-For most of my teens, weekends were spent in dance rehearsals or stomach-down on my bedroom floor, translating lyrics from Olelo Hawai’i (Hawaiian language) or Reo Mā’ohi (Tahitian language) while Hapa or Nā Palapalai played in the background
+My kumu, Mahea Uchiyama, placed particular emphasis on cultural sensitivity, respectful representation, and holistic dance study.
+In other words, it wasn’t enough just to know the movements that accompanied a song.
+We knew the words themselves and the meaning behind them.
+For most of my teens, weekends were spent in dance rehearsals or stomach-down on my bedroom floor, translating lyrics from Olelo Hawai’i (Hawaiian language) or Reo Mā’ohi (Tahitian language) while Hapa or Nā Palapalai played in the background.

-With Ka Ua Tuahine, I made my first visit to Tahiti; we danced in different heivas, or dance festivals, around the island, as well as shows at the Radisson hotel.
-A few years later, I came back to do research for my Bachelor’s thesis, and a few years after that, my whole family came back to visit our Tahitian host family.
+With Ka Ua Tuahine, I made my first visit to Tahiti.
+We danced in different heivas, or dance festivals, around the island, as well as shows at the Radisson hotel.
+A few years later, I came back to do research for my Bachelor’s thesis.
+And a few years after that, my whole family came back to visit our Tahitian host family.
 With each trip, I got to know the island, culture, and dynamic better, and each time, my heart ached to leave.
 There are places you can never get full of—for me, that’s Tahiti.

-7 Ways to Really Experience Tahiti
+7 Ways to Experience the Real Tahiti

 Meet and Greet

 I always like to learn at least hello and thank you in the language of where I’m visiting.
-Technically, as a French colony, the language of French Polynesia is…well, French.
+Technically, as a French colony, the language of French Polynesia is French.
 Tahitians learn it in school and it’s the language of signage and government.
 While fewer Tahitians speak Reo Mā’ohi fluently, all Tahitians know at least some basics.
 If you can add in at least hello and thank you, it goes a long way.